anilterzi/DynaScaleHangfire/README.md

 ## How It Works

-DynaScaleHangfire monitors your Hangfire job queues in real-time and automatically scales the number of worker processes based on the configured thresholds.
-When the queue length exceeds the scale-up threshold, it increases the worker count.
-When the queue length falls below the scale-down threshold, it decreases the worker count.
+DynaScaleHangfire monitors your Hangfire job queues in real-time and provides a web interface for managing worker counts.
+The system allows you to:

+- View current queue configurations
+- Modify worker counts for specific queues
+- Restart servers with new configurations
+- Monitor queue performance

 The web dashboard provides real-time monitoring of:
-- Current queue lengths
+- Current queue configurations
-- Active worker count
+- Active worker counts
-- Scaling history
+- Queue management interface
 - System performance metrics

 ## Automatic wwwroot Creation